ssloxford/qpep/README.md

 cd C:\qpep\qpep\opensand-testbed
 python browser_examples.py --scenario qpep [HOST_IP]
 ```
 The first time you run this, it may take a while to build the docker containers.
+The docker build took approximately 30 minutes on an Azure Windows 10 VM with 2 cpu cores and 8GB of RAM, however build times are very hardware/network dependent.
 Eventually, the OpenSAND GUI and a web-browser connected to the satellite network will launch.
 Congrats!
 You are now connected to a simulated encrypted satellite network.

 **Note:** If the script freezes at the message "Starting Opensand Platform" for more than a minute or two this is almost always a result of the docker container being unable to connect to an XServer.
 OpenSAND requires a GUI and fails silently without one.
 Double-check that you have set your XServer options correctly and run the python script again.